China Anne McClain: 2011–2014: A.N.T. Farm and the McClain Sisters

-In February 2012, McClain performed her song "Unstoppable" and guest starred in the television series So Random!.
-Later that month she received an NAACP Image Award nomination for Outstanding Performance by a Youth for her performance as Chyna Parks in A.N.T.
+In February 2012, McClain performed her song "Unstoppable" and guest-starred in the sketch comedy/variety TV series So Random!.
+Later that month, she received an NAACP Image Award nomination for Outstanding Performance by a Youth for her performance as Chyna Parks in A.N.T.
 Farm.
-On March 4, 2012, McClain was the opening act alongside her sisters in Houston for Big Time Rush on their Better with U Tour.
+On March 4, 2012, McClain was the opening act alongside her sisters in Houston, TX for the pop male quartet Big Time Rush on their Better with U Tour.
 On March 11, 2012, the McClain Sisters performed their new song called "Rise", featured in the Disneynature film Chimpanzee, at the Mall of America.
 The song was released on March 23, 2012.
 The music video premiered on March 25, 2012 during an episode of Austin & Ally.
 It was also a featured song for Disney's Friends for Change.

-McClain also sang the theme song for the first three seasons for the Disney Channel children's television series Doc McStuffins, which premiered on March 23, 2012, and guest starred later that year as Tisha McStuffins, the main character's cousin.
+McClain also sang theme music for the first three seasons for the Disney Channel animated children's TV series Doc McStuffins, which premiered on March 23, 2012, and guest-starred later that year as Tisha McStuffins, the title character's cousin.
 On April 9, 2012, McClain performed at the 2012 White House Easter Egg Roll with her sisters.
 In September, McClain earned a nomination for another J-14 Teen Icon Award as an Iconic Triple Threat.
-In December it was announced that she was nominated for another NAACP Image Award for Outstanding Performance by a Youth for A.N.T.
+In December, it was announced that she was nominated for another NAACP Image Award for Outstanding Performance by a Youth for A.N.T.
 Farm.
 Billboard also named her the sixth best-selling artist for digital kids' songs in 2012.

 McClain was one of the award presenters at the 2013 Radio Disney Music Awards in April.
 In July, she reprised her role as Charlotte McKenzie in the 2013 sequel Grown Ups 2.
 On December 27, 2013, it was announced on her Twitter page that A.N.T.
 Farm would be ending after its third season.
 The series finale aired on March 21, 2014.
 On the same day, it was revealed that the McClain Sisters had left Hollywood Records.
 The McClain Sisters changed their name to simply McClain, their last names.

-In the March/April 2014 issue of BYOU magazine, McClain said it was "bittersweet" that A.N.T Farm was ending, and announced plans to focus on doing music with her sisters.
+In the March/April 2014 issue of BYOU magazine, McClain stated it was "bittersweet" that A.N.T Farm was ending, and announced plans to focus on doing music with her sisters.
 For her performance in the series, in 2014, McClain won both the NAMIC Vision Award for Best Performance – Actress of Comedy, and the NAACP Image Award for Outstanding Performance by a Youth.